Back to Colorado

 Plain English Breakdown

-This law requires local governments to allow residential developments on certain properties owned by specific organizations after December 31, 2027.
+This law requires local governments to allow residential housing projects on specific properties owned by schools, universities, transit agencies, and certain nonprofit groups starting in late 2027.

 What This Bill Does